A goal properly set is halfway reached. ~ Zig Ziglar

 Timely- Time based efforts for well-received goals.

-Here Are Some Tips For Setting A SMART Goals Framework
+Here Are Some Tips For Setting SMART Goals

 SMART goals are well-defined and particular.
 The moment you make your goal specific, it provides you the clarity and focuses required to get the most out of your efforts.